Varithena can be ordered directly through Boston Scientific. Order Varithena

 Exclusions

-Single-arm studies, treatments not targeted to truncal veins, and studies without a common comparison of interest (i.e., an alternate treatment used in at least one PEM study and one thermal study).
+Single-arm studies, treatments not targeted to truncal veins, and studies without a common comparison of interest (i.e., an alternate treatment used in at least one PEM study and one ETA study).

 Primary outcomes